nitishsp/nitishsp.github.io/_posts/2020-07-26-notes-on-picking-a-decent-laptop.markdown

 ## RAM
 At least **8GB DDR4**
+- Check the frequency as well.
+Though I didn't see any difference for laptops in the same price range.
 - Windows 10 needs at least 8GB to run smoothly.
 - I have 8GB DDR4.
 Ubuntu often freezes if I open too many tabs in browsers + run multiple dev servers.
 - A friend had bought a machine with 4GB RAM two years ago.
 It's unusable even for light browsing, according to him.